rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieve-list-of-extensions-extensions.rst

     GET /extensions

-This operation retrieves the list of available extensions.
+Retrieves the list of available extensions.

 This table shows the possible response codes for this operation: